benfielding74/apprentice-portfolio/content/posts/miscellaneous.md

 Hack 4237 Create AWS account and access using Terraform

-HACK 4235 - abstracting secrets from repo to pull from vault instead
+HACK 4235 - abstracting secrets from repo to pull from vault instead - when to use plan do check act cycle:
+  - starting a new imporvement project
+  -developing a new or improved design of a process, product or service -implementing any change

+  Plan - plan what needs to be done what is the core problem that needs to be solved what resources do we have what resources do we need what is the best solution for fixing the problem definition of done/what are the goals/what does success look like

+  DO - apply everything that has been considered during the previous stage -incorporate on a small scale in a controlled environment

+  Check - audit the plans execution see if it worked and monitor, analyse faults and problems

+  Act - adopt if objectives met, may become standard baseline, make improvements

 HW-277 - Updating onboarding docs and creating off boarding docs including HW273 to update the start-here repo